-&lt;sup>15 See Lake, S., Wilson, P. & Liley, D. (2022).
+15 See Lake, S., Wilson, P. & Liley, D. (2022).
 Berry Head recreational impacts mitigation review, 2022.
 Report by Footprint Ecology for Torbay Council.
-Report will be made publically available on the Torbay Council website.
-For sites that are located towards the periphery of the Brixham Peninsula area (Policy SDB1), or in instances where the need for mitigation is disputed, a strict 5km distance taken "as the crow flies" and taking into account the likely impact of the development upon the SAC, will be used.
+Report will be made publicly available on the Torbay Council website.
+16 For sites that are located towards the periphery of the Brixham Peninsula area (Policy SDB1), or in instances where the need for mitigation is disputed, a strict 5km distance taken "as the crow flies" and taking into account the where the need for mitigation is disputed, a strict 5km distance taken "as the crow flies" and taking into account the likely impact of the development upon the SAC, will be used.

 - Information boards / interpretation panels - Site signage / signposting - Measures to promote alternative walking routes elsewhere in Torbay - Updating and maintaining the visitor centre - Co-creating / reviewing codes of conduct with key user groups (dog walking, angling, climbing) - Implement licensing system for commercial dog walkers - Monitoring of rare plants and vegetation - Grazing by livestock - Scrub management - 2.8.3 The cost of carrying out the mitigation recommended within the Footprint Ecology reports was estimated to be £384,000, which equates to £482,304 as at May 2022 when adjusted for inflation.
 The 2014 Footprint Ecology report assessed that 44% of visits were from Brixham.
 Overall, 42% of visitors were local residents and 58% were tourists.
-Based on 660 dwellings allocated for the Brixham Peninsula in the Local Plan, this indicates a cost (as at May 2022) of £135 per new dwelling in the Brixham Peninsula towards management/reduction of impacts on the Berry Head grassland.
+Based on 660 dwellings allocated for the Brixham Peninsula in the Local Plan, this indicates a cost (as at May 202217) of £135 per new dwelling in the Brixham Peninsula towards management/reduction of impacts on the Berry Head grassland18.
 Whilst the figure for non-residential development is not so easy to calculate, a cost (as at May 2022) of £186 per holiday unit/ bedroom accounts for the higher proportion of visitors being tourists. - 2.8.4 Contributions may exceptionally be sought from outside the Brixham Peninsula (Local Plan Policy SDB1) area where it is likely that development could impact on the Berry Head grassland.
 This will be based on a case-by-case assessment by the council, taking into account the nature and size of the development and its intended users, and the extent of on-site public open space delivered as part of the development. - 2.8.5 Given that this planning contribution is an HRA requirement, funds paid to mitigate recreational impacts on the Berry Head grassland will need to be collected, allocated and spent separately from other contributions, and used to deliver the HRA mitigation.